PuaYongHao/csv-search/README.md

 - Node.js
 - Express.js
 - MongoDB
+- TypeScript
 - Jest
 - Supertest

 ## Getting Started

-Follow these steps to set up and run the application on your local machine.
+Follow the steps below to set up and run the application on your local machine.

 ### Prerequisites

 Ensure the following tools are installed on your system.

-1. Node.js.
+1. Node.js and npm.
 Verify installation with:

 ```
 node -v